lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 A fault tolerant system does not only minimize errors but also minimize retries.

-# Node Outages
+# Node Outage

-A node can fail (become Unresponsive) in many different ways: it can be shut down by the administrator for system maintenance; it can be exhausted of system resources (memory, file descriptors), etc.

-This makes node outage one of the trickiest cases to handle.
+Node outage is one of the trickiest problems in distributed systems.
 For example, after the TCP handshake has been completed and the client has sent the request payload to the server, if the server node suddenly fails before it can respond to the RPC, the client may hang indefinitely.
 Although the server is dead, from the client’s perspective, the server may be processing a time-consuming query.
 In other words, there is no way for the client to identify the cause of an unresponsive node.

 One of the common solutions is to set a RPC deadline based on the expected response time, which is typically estimated from the size of the request